 The Pillar Question and the Coal Company.

-In October 1899 Mr Arthur Tilney had nearly finished building the Open Air Baths at the Abertillery Park, it had been filled with water which and had to be filtered and the area landscaped, though at this early point, at a monthly Council meeting one of the Councillors laughably remarked “Does Mr Tilney want to swap his Baths for our No3 Reservoir, as his swimming bath is the only reservoir that holds water!”
+In October 1899 Mr Arthur Tilney had nearly finished building the Open Air Baths at the Abertillery Park, it had been filled with water which and had to be filtered and the area landscaped, though at this early point, at a monthly council meeting one of the councillors laughably remarked “Does Mr Tilney want to swap his baths for our No3 Reservoir, as his swimming bath is the only structure that holds water!”

-In November 1899 Mr Daniel, Engineer wrote a report on the situation at the Waterworks at Cwmtillery.
+In November 1899 Mr Daniel, the engineer wrote a report on the situation at the waterworks at Cwmtillery.

 Messrs Travers, Smith, Braithwaite and Robinson.